Thursday, April 16, 2020

 DEATH CRUISE.
 ABC Television, USA, 1974, color, 75 min.
 Directed by Ralph Senensky.
 Written by Jack B. Sowards.
 Cinematography by Tim Southcott.
 Music by Pete Rugolo.
 Starring Kate Jackson, Edward Albert, Richard Long, Michael Constantine, Celeste Holm, Tom Bosley, Amzie Strickland, Polly Bergen, Alain Patrick, and Cesare Danova.

-Remember long-legged Kate Jackson back in her heyday?
-Taut, effective "Made for TV" mysteries like this one helped increase her popularity, ultimately catapulting her into a major television star during the Seventies & Eighties.
+Do you remember long-legged Kate Jackson back in her heyday?
+Taut, effective, "Made for TV" mysteries like this one helped increase her popularity, ultimately catapulting her into a major television star during the late Seventies & Eighties.
 In Death Cruise Jackson is paired with her then real-life husband Edward Albert, and both are part of an ensemble cast of star-studded television performers.
 They all play various couples, recipients of a free cruise courtesy of a contest no one can actually remember entering, except now when they finally set sail the winners become losers as one-after-another they are hopelessly murdered.
-The ship's doctor, ably played by Michael Constantine, tries to keep the body count from growing by connecting the dots and stopping the killer.
+The ship's doctor, ably played by Michael Constantine, tries to keep the body count from growing by connecting the dots and hopefully stopping the killer.

 * * * * * * * * * *